Research and Industry

 From January-March 2024, we’re working with the Royal Albert Memorial Museum and University of Exeter data science academics to understand community feelings about transport, and help them contribute to the academics’ research (pictured, top).

-We’ve also run workshops with community groups for our Climate Exhibition 2023 (pictured, bottom) and supported the British Science Festival Community Grants scheme by engaging with and guiding community groups with their projects.
+We’ve run workshops with community groups for our Climate Exhibition 2023 (pictured – Alice with members of the Pelican Project) and supported the British Science Festival Community Grants scheme by engaging with and guiding community groups with their projects.

-Top: Natalie with Exeter residents and project collaborators from RAMM, the University of Exeter, along with Exeter City Council Housing Services.
-Bottom: Alice with members of the Pelican Project in Exeter.
+Natalie with Exeter residents and project collaborators from RAMM, the University of Exeter, along with Exeter City Council Housing Services

 YouTube videos